My first online LLC briefing session

 Improvement points (company)

-- I thought it might be a good idea to have for students them understand IT work.
+- I thought it might be a good idea to have seminars for students on understanding IT jobs.

-- a Q&A session after the company presentation and thoroughly answer the students' questions.
+- Next time, we'll have a Q&A session after the company presentation , where we'll be sure to answer the students' questions thoroughly.

 The unfortunate thing about this event was that I wasn't able to communicate with the students